verygood-ops/kubernetes-workshop/06-Jobs/README.md

 ## Cron jobs

-Suppose this directory is continiusly filled with files and need to be cleaned from time to time.
+Suppose we need to convert files only from time to time.
 So our job need to be a cron job!
 [job-cron-ffmpeg.yaml](job-cron-ffmpeg.yaml) will do the trick

 Check cronjobs with\